Teaching Documents, Lecture Notes and Tutorials /

 Hans Steur, Ellecom, The Netherlands: Hans´ Paleobotany Pages.
 Fossil plant images from the oldest land plants.
 Go to: Fossil gymnosperm wood.

 Ed Strauss: Petrified Wood From Western Washington.
 How to identify petrified wood and reference resources for information on petrified wood.
 Read about the the monetary value of petrified wood.
-See also: Table of Genera.
+Snapshot taken by the Internet Archive´s Wayback Machine.
+Go to: Table of Genera.
 Microscopic images of Acer momijiyamense, Alnus latissima, Carpinus absarokensis, Cercidiphyllum, Cornoxylon, Diospyroxylon, Fagoxylon, Quercinium lamarense, Licquidambaroxylon weylandi, Carya tertiara, Pterocarya rhoifilia, Laurinoxylon, Robinioxylon, Magnolia, Lirodendroxylon.

 !
 Ed Strauss, Washington (article hosted by Evolving Earth Foundation Issaquah, WA).
 The Evolving Earth Foundation is committed to encouraging research and building community related to the earth sciences.
 How to Identify Fossil (Petrified) Wood.
 See also: How to Identify Conifers.
 Conifer micro photographs.